About

 Driven by a deep urge to create, Nurit constantly seeks new challenges and experiences.
 Despite her years of artistic exploration, she maintains a youthful spirit—curious, daring, and free-spirited, with an enduring sense of innocence.

-Since the age of 20, she has exhibited in numerous exhibitions, including a solo show at Tel Aviv Artists House in 2022 and a group exhibition in Shoreditch, London, the same year.
-In addition to her visual art, Nurit has published three books in Hebrew, with English translations currently in progress.
+Since the age of 20, she has exhibited in numerous solo and group exhibitions, including a solo show at Tel Aviv Artists House in 2022 and a group exhibition in Shoreditch, London, the same year. in May 2025, she participated in a group exhibition in Miami, Florida.

 Everyone can find his treasure and purpose in life.